Jobs that might not exist in 50 years

 Although automatic, self-ordering table kiosks are already available in many restaurants, the standard protocol of verbally placing an order with a human server is still standard dining protocol.
 That trend, however, is likely to change as AI improves to the point where robots can act as the liaison between diners and the kitchen.
 Robotic servers are already waiting tables in China.

 Gaming cage workers

-When gamblers buy or cash in chips at casinos, the transaction is completed by a person behind bars: a gaming cage worker.
+When gamblers buy or cash in chips at casinos, the transaction is completed by a person behind bars—a gaming cage worker, that is.
 That trend is likely to become a thing of the past as casinos seek to eliminate human error and improve security by automating this job.

 You may also like: Most common jobs in America 100 years ago

-There is probably no job in America that is dying more quickly than that of locomotive firer, the person tasked with riding trains and looking out for hazards on the track.
-There were only 1,200 locomotive firers left in 2016, and by 2026, it's predicted that there will only be 300 of this endangered species left in existence.
+There is probably no job in America that is dying more quickly than that of the locomotive firer, the person tasked with riding trains and looking out for hazards on the track.
+There were only 1,200 locomotive firers left in 2016, and by 2026, it's predicted that there will only be 300 of these endangered jobs left in existence.

 Interpreter or translator

 Machine translation has been in development for more than half a century, and for a long time, translators thought they were safe because computers could never learn to understand and capture the nuance of language, including accents, dialects, and secondary word meanings.
 Well, those computers are almost there and the machine translation industry is an $8 billion a year industry.

 Companies hire purchasing agents to buy new inventory, from machines to clothing, when business is running low.
 Now, sophisticated inventory, tracking, ordering, and invoicing software can do that for them, which puts purchasing agents on shaky employment ground moving forward.